-The children gathered and began flinching and gyrating around the jars.
-With everyone’s attention fixated, Weltzein wandered into the teacher’s alcove and stood in front of Mr. Pinsler’s now open locker.
+The children gathered and began flinching and gyrating.
+With everyone’s attention fixated on the dook jars, Weltzein wandered into the teacher’s alcove and stood in front of Mr. Pinsler’s now open locker.
 He examined the plywood board at the rear, displaced slightly to one side.
 Darkness was visible beyond the gap between the wood’s edge and the locker’s metal sidewall.
 Weltzein glanced over the locker’s top at the thin plaster wall, painted dour green, the wall which separated the staff alcove from the classroom.
 The darkness in the gap appeared to recede much farther than the few inch thickness of the wall.
-Weltzein moved his hand forward and inserted his fingers into the space beyond.
-He wiggled them.
-Satisfied, Weltzein pushed his hand inward a little farther, then farther still until his whole arm was immersed within the unknown humor, up to his shoulder.
-All attention out in the classroom was still focused upon the two glass jars so Weltzein was left to his own devices.
+Weltzein moved his hand forward and inserted his fingers into the space beyond and wiggled them.
+Satisfied, Weltzein pushed his hand inward a little farther, then farther still until his whole arm was immersed within the unknown humor, all the way up to his shoulder.
+All attention in the classroom was focused upon the two glass jars, leaving Weltzein to his own devices.

 “Seats!
 Every child in their assigned seat!”
+Mr. Pinsler bellowed.

-“There will be serious repercussions,” he called over his shoulder as he replaced them on the floor of the locker.
+“There will be serious repercussions,” he called over his shoulder as he placed them back down on the floor of the locker.

 “Who has been in my locker?”